 Transportation to and from Anchor Academy is provided by the student's sending school district.
 It is the school district's responsibility to coordinate transportation arrangements.
 Anchor Academy does not arrange for or oversee the transportation.
-It is the caregivers/guardians responsibility to notify the transportation company regarding any transportation changes.
+It is the caregivers/guardians responsibility to notify the transportation company regarding any transportation changes and/or concerns.